-Property Location Gross Leasable Area (sqft) Our Ownership Percentage Our Share of Projected Net Cost (in Local Currency) Our Share of Projected Net Cost (in USD) Projected Opening Date New Development Projects: Vancouver Designer Outlets .
-Vancouver (British Columbia), Canada 242,000 45% CAD 68.7 \$54.3 Summer - 2015 Expansions: Yeoju Premium Outlets Phase 2 Gyeonggi Province, South 265 400 50% VDW 70.761 ф 74 O Opened Feb.
-2015 Shisui Premium Outlets Phase 2 Korea Shisui (Chiba), Japan 265,400 136,000 50% 40% KRW 79,361 JPY 2,895 \$ 71.8 \$ 24.1 Opened Feb 2015 Opened Apr - 2015
+Property Location Gross Leasable Area (sqft) Our Ownership Percentage Our Share of Projected Net Cost (in Local Currency) Our Share of Projected Net Cost (in USD) Projected Opening Date New Development Projects: Vancouver Designer Outlets Vancouver (British Columbia), Canada 242,000 45% CAD 68.7 \$54.3 Summer - 2015 Expansions: Yeoju Premium Outlets Phase 2 Shisui Premium Outlets Phase 2 Gyeonggi Province, South Korea Shisui (Chiba), Japan 265,400 136,000 50% 40% KRW 79,361 JPY 2,895 \$ 71.8 \$ 24.1 Opened Feb 2015 Opened Apr - 2015

-Dividends and Stock Repurchase Program
+Distributions and Stock Repurchase Program

-We paid a common stock dividend of \$1.40 per share in the first quarter of 2015.
-Our Board of Directors declared a cash dividend for the second quarter of 2015 of \$1.50 per share of common stock payable on May 29, 2015 to stockholders of record on May 15, 2015.
-We must pay a minimum amount of dividends to maintain our status as a REIT.
-Our future dividends and future distributions of the Operating Partnership will be determined by the Board of Directors based on actual results of operations, cash available for dividends and limited partner distributions, cash reserves as deemed necessary for capital and operating expenditures, and the amount required to maintain our status as a REIT.
+We paid a distribution of \$1.40 per unit in the first quarter of 2015.
+In April, Simon's Board of Directors declared a quarterly common stock dividend for the second quarter of 2015 of \$1.50 per share.
+The distribution rate on our units is equal to the dividend rate on Simon's common stock.
+We must pay a minimum amount of distributions to maintain Simon's status as a REIT.
+Our future distributions will be determined by Simon's Board of Directors based on actual results of operations, cash available for distributions, cash reserves as deemed necessary for capital and operating expenditures, and the amount required to maintain Simon's status as a REIT.

-On April 2, 2015, our Board of Directors authorized us to repurchase up to \$2.0 billion of our common stock over the next twenty-four months as market conditions warrant.
-We may repurchase the shares in the open market or in privately negotiated transactions.
+On April 2, 2015, Simon's Board of Directors authorized a common stock repurchase program under which Simon may purchase up to \$2.0 billion of its common stock over the next twenty-four months as market conditions warrant.
+Simon may repurchase the shares in the open market or in privately negotiated transactions.